What’s the point of having a website when nobody scrolls past your hero image?

 How to write with empathy

-The first step to marketing is brand messaging.
-Marketing begins with sorted brand messaging.
+The first step to marketing is sorted brand messaging.

 As a business, your core brand messaging should identify with your audience.
-And at the same time, it should clearly reflect your biggest strengths to evoke a collaboration.
+And at the same time, it should clearly reflect your biggest strengths to evoke instant connection and collaboration.

-You’re here to free your audience from the exact worry that’s been hindering their growth and transformation.
+You’re here to free your audience from that big fat suffering that’s been hindering their growth and transformation.

-Imagine how much your clients will adore you when you’re creating content only with an intention of adding value first.
+Imagine how much your clients will adore you when you’re creating content only with the intention of adding value first.

-KIP: The 3-step formula to write with empathy:
+KIP: The 3-step formula to writing with empathy:

 Know your audience’s exact pain points